tweag/ormolu/README.md

 $ stack build
 ```

-To use Ormolu directly from GitHub with nix, this snippet may come in handy:
+To use Ormolu directly from GitHub with Nix, this snippet may come in handy:

 ```nix
 # This overlay adds Ormolu straight from GitHub.